 little nuggets of truth the designer has found and packaged for the player.
 Now, I am calling them 'truth' even though you, as a player, encounter them as pieces of a fictional game-world that doesn't exist.
 But, if you think carefully about these things: they are about subjects which pertain to the real world.

-These often reveal sophisticated understandings of the universe - likes lines intersecting in 2-D space, but being one below the other in 3 dimensions (as in Portal 2), yet in game play, it happens very naturally.
+These often reveal sophisticated understandings of the universe - like lines intersecting in 2-D space, but being one below the other in 3 dimensions (as in Portal 2), yet in game play, it happens very naturally.
 This is a lot like what mathematicians do: they build higher-order constructs out of primitive "what if?" questions and then explore the consequences.

-Q: Virtuous games lead to ________ _____.
+Prompt: Virtuous games lead to ________ _____.

 Which brings us to the aesthetics of game design: